uincore/lane-finder/README.md

 #
 *Lane curvature radius*

-It seems that I made a mistake somewhere, because lane curvature radius does not show walues I expect.
+It seems that I made a mistake somewhere, because lane curvature radius does not show values I expect.

 #
 The program other weak place related to line detection.